TusharSSurve/OpenCV/README.md

 ## 37. Save a video

 Often, we have to capture live stream with camera.
 OpenCV provides a very simple interface to this.

+## 38. Create a GIF

+Create an animated GIF in real-time.